chevereto/blog/_posts/2017/2017-09-24-introducing-upload-plugin.md

 The plugin is designed to require **zero configuration** but still, you can configure everything.
 You can use your own HTML, CSS, palettes, language, observers, everything.
 If that's not enough, you can even place the button manually and indicate the target editor you want to bind.
 Talking about customization, don't worry to touch the code at all.
 Everything has been designed to be configured directly as simple data-attributes on the plugin insertion code.

 All these instructions are now included in every installation and for the basic options, end-users will only need to toggle some switches and **Chevereto will generate the insertion code**.
 Here, check this live example: [Upload plugin &#8211; Chevereto demo](https://demo.chevereto.com/plugin).
-For those who need advanced customization, there is a [complete documentation](https://chevereto.com/docs/pup) available.
+For those who need advanced customization, there is a [complete documentation](https://v3-docs.chevereto.com/features/integrations/pup.html) available.

 ## Core features

 The plugin has been built using native JavaScript and is very lightweight —about 6 KB gzipped— and it doesn't require additional libraries or server dependencies.
 It works asynchronous, supports multiple instances, it always shows a perfect sized pop-up window on center and it uses **postMessage** to safely establish cross-site communication.
 The code is all wrapped inside a closure so it won't mess with any JavaScript you may have and it prevents anyone else from tempering the plugin variables.

-If you want to learn more about this you should read [about all it](https://chevereto.com/docs/pup#core-features).

 ## Who should use it?